Ministry of District Administration, Tourism and Transport

 “Tourism is one of the pillars of our economy.
 The global financial industry is extremely competitive now, as is tourism.
 And the other economic driver is the construction industry that is driven by offshore investment and provides opportunity for combined growth.
 We believe that our tourism product benefits from having other drivers around it.
 The common sense approach to that is when people come here to do financial business, they enjoy the tourism product that’s available to them – sand, sun, sea, safety, and a quality offering in types of attractions.
 We had to look at where our tourists come from and understand how to get them to our destination.
 We also looked at the repeat opportunity for making guests comfortable, so they’d come back.”

-BVM: What are some significant milestones of your Ministry?
+BVM: What are some significant milestones of the Ministry of District Administration?

 “Air transportation with Cayman Airways is one of our tourism tools, and the start of our new airport facility, which accommodates five times more passenger throughput than our old facility, brings us up to level the playing field with our competition.
 The airport will be completed in December 2018.
 I believe that an investor looks at it and sees infrastructure being provided as an opportunity to invest.
 From a tourism aspect, you see the accommodation to make entry and exit easier, and it leaves you with the Caymanian feel.
 That’s important.
 We’re an island whether you come here by ship or plane.
 And the easier we make both of those experiences, the better it is for the tourism product.
 We have a policy decision that we want to grow our cruise arrivals and we have a carrying capacity of 2.3 million.
 So, we’re now in the process of building a new cruise berthing facility and a new cargo port.
 Those go side by side with the new airport, so it’s a pretty exciting time for the country.